In This Article

 - Communicate the roll out date and time to chapter members.
 This information will be made available to each chapter 3-4 months prior to its wave’s start date.

 Tracking these tasks for your chapter.
-By mid-October 2019, a Smartsheet for tracking the completion of these steps will be made available for the Early Adopter and Wave 1 chapters, along with a Guide to its use.
+Approximately 4 months prior to your chapter's go live date, a Smartsheet for tracking the completion of these steps will be made available for you, along with a Guide to its use.
 The Engage Facilitators will self-report their chapter’s completed tasks for review by SCORE HQ.

 What Chapters Should Do to Prepare